ufukesra/Mphasis_Api/README.md

     comments.feature file: Written test scenario and steps and storing the data for comments endpoint by using Gherkin. post.feature file: Written test scenario and steps and storing the data for post endpoint by using Gherkin. user.feature file: Written test scenario and steps and storing the data for user endpoint by using Gherkin.
-Test Scenarios: created based on BDD by using Gherkin syntax
+Test Scenarios: created them based on BDD by using Gherkin syntax

  commentsBody.json file: storing comment json data in order to validate specific comment response body. postBody.json file: storing post json data in order to validate specific post response body.